 - Step 10: Complete the examination.
 AAMA states that once the applicant has completed the examination, he or she will receive a pass/fail notification at the testing center.
-The official scores will also post within eight weeks after the exam date.
+The official scores will also be posted within eight weeks after the exam date.

 - Step 11: Watch for official score reports.
 The applicant should receive official exam scores within 10 weeks of the exam date.

 - Step 12: Watch for the certificate.
-If the applicant passes the examination and is allowed to receive an official score report, his or her certificate and wallet card should be expected to arrive within 10 weeks after receiving the official scores.
+If the applicant passes the examination and is allowed to receive an official score report, his or her certificate and wallet card should be expected to arrive within ten weeks.
 CMAs may also view information about their official certification online, specifically through this website provided by AAMA.

 CMA Renewal & Recertification